 Earlier this month, Seth Palansky, Vice President of Corporate Communications for Caesars Interactive Entertainment and the World Series of Poker told pokerfuse that this year’s schedule will see “an increased number of online events over last year.”
 The organizers went one step further adding nine online bracelet events to more than double the four online events from 2018.

 - Compete for World Series of Poker bracelets from New Jersey (TBD)

 - Great Sign up bonus and player rewards

-This is a significant increase in the number of online events, especially given that the US Department of Justice (DOJ) recently issued a new interpretation of the 1961 Wire Act stating that the law’s restrictions are applicable to all types of online gambling rather than just sports betting.
+This is a significant increase in the number of online events on WSOP USA sites, especially given that the US Department of Justice (DOJ) recently issued a new interpretation of the 1961 Wire Act stating that the law’s restrictions are applicable to all types of online gambling rather than just sports betting.

 Doubts about whether New Jersey players will ultimately be able to play in these online bracelet events have surfaced, however, the DOJ has yet to issue enforcement guidelines which has created further confusion.

 Presumably as a result of this uncertainty, the WSOP has decided not to attach guarantees to any of these online bracelet events, reversing direction from 2018 when 3 of 4 online events had guarantees including back-to-back $1 million guarantees in its final two online events.
 The organizers have also stated that “eligibility for New Jersey players … has yet to be determined.”

 Meanwhile, the DOJ has given operators a 90-day period to become compliant with its new opinion on the Wire Act.